grammofy/whattime/README.md

 # ...
 ```

+By default `SeasonType.GREGORIAN` is used to compile the season info.
+You can also pass other `SeasonType`s to `whattime` explicitly.
+Available types are:

+* `SeasonType.GREGORIAN`
+* `SeasonType.TROPICAL`

 Besides checking all the time types you can also only check a certain category of types, e.g. info about the current day, or the time within a day seperately (also see the [Single info type example](https://github.com/grammofy/whattime/blob/master/examples/using_certain_descriptors_only.py)).

 ```python